-Are your eyes causing your neck issues?
-Putting the visual spotlight on chronic neck pain!
+Are your eyes causing your neck pain?

 As a previous blog post discussed, our neck is an orientation device.
 It points our sensory systems (eyes, ears, nose, mouth) toward things of interest in our environment.
 One of those sensory systems is our eyes.
 When things of visual interest enter our environment, our neck helps orientate the eyes into position so we can take it all in visually.